nestedwaffles/starknet-website/README.md

 3. Start translating the strings in the translation editor.
 4. Save your changes and submit them for review.

 We appreciate all contributions!
-Your translations will help make the StarkNet website more accessible to people around the world.
+Your translations will help make the StarkNet website more accessible to people around the globe.